Morpher-io/MorpherProtocol/README.md

 There are several components playing together, these are here described in more detail in order of their importance.

 Also, there are two versions of the Morpher Protocol.
-One with Proxies, and another, older one, without Proxies.
+One with Proxies meant for deployment on l2 public chains, and another, older one, without Proxies.
 On the Morpher Production Sidechain, as well as the Ethereum Mainchain, both versions are mixed, as the state was previously stored in MorpherState, but the Bridge was updated.

-On Development networks, as well as Polygon Production networks, only the new, Proxied version is deployed.
+Polygon contains OpenZeppelin v0.4 proxies.
+There are currently no intentions to deploy the Protocol to any other chain.

 ## MorpherAccessControl.sol